 Companies globally are scrambling to understand and harness these emerging technologies, and many have plans to make significant investments in both AI and the IoT.
-These plans mark the continuation of an already longstanding trend with nearly USD 650 billion invested in 4IR technology since 2012.
+These plans mark the continuation of an already longstanding trend with investment in IoT increasing 13% annually since 2016, and the overall IoT market expected to reach USD 1.1 trillion by the end of 2021.
 Mining is certainly not exempt from these developments, and companies in the sector have been proactively exploring 4IR-related solutions for a number of years.

 AI-driven solutions can deliver substantial benefits and efficiencies to mine operators.
 Machine learning (ML) in particular, which is an application of AI that gives systems the ability to automatically learn and improve from experience, has a lot of potential in this sphere.

 "Machine learning, an application of AI that gives systems the ability to automatically learn and improve from experience, has a lot of potential for mining companies."

 4IR technologies have many highly attractive applications within the mining sector.
 Exploration geophysicists already exploit a wide array of sensing technologies to build models of geological deposits and these techniques are expensive and labour intensive, resulting in relatively sparse data from often disparate sources – sensing modalities, geophysical models and human experience among them.
 ML can bridge the gaps among these datasets by identifying and exploiting subtle patterns that would otherwise go unnoticed.